-- A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - A minimum grade of C must be earned in all program requirements. - All program requirements must be completed at ARCC. - Courses must be completed within four years.
+- A minimum cumulative grade point average (GPA) of 2.0 in courses • numbered 1000 or above at ARCC. - A minimum grade of C must be earned in all program requirements. - All program requirements must be completed at ARCC. - Courses must be completed within four years.
 Students may petition to extend the window beyond the four years. - All course requirements must be complete before a certificate will be awarded. - Students must complete a Certificate Application.
 Certificate Applications are available online, in the Office of Records & Registration, and in the Advising Center.
 Submit a complete form to the Office of Records & Registration. - The requirements of this program are subject to change without notice.

-□ BUS 1102 Business Writing Essentials
+□ BUS 1102 Business Writing Essentials 1

-☐ BUS 1103 Human Relations in the Workplace 3
+□ BUS 1103 Human Relations in the Workplace 3

-☐ BUS 1104 Written Business Communication 3
+□ BUS 1104 Written Business Communication 3

-☐ BUS 1120 Speaking Confidently at Work
+□ BUS 1120 Speaking Confidently at Work 3

-The sequence that follows is suggested for full-time students.
-Part-time students may need more time to complete this program; many courses are offered in the evening or online.
+Program Sequence: The sequence that follows is suggested for full-time students.
+Part-time students may need more

-Fall Semester Spring Semester

-st YEAR BUS 1102 1 BUS 1103 3 BUS 1104 3 BUS 1120 3
+Fall Semester Spring Semester I5 YEAR BUS 1102 1 BUS 1103 3 TOTAL BUS 1104 3 BUS 1120 3 TOTAL

-⋝ TOTAL4 TOTAL6

-- Is

-Course has a prerequisite.
+• Course has a prerequisite.
 Prerequisites are listed on the course schedule and in the ARCC Catalog Course Descriptions pages.